Relevant legislation and authorities |

 The FCL refers to two types of notifying procedures: a “'short-form” or simplified filing, and the “full” or standard filing.

 The simplified filing is applicable if it is evident that the merger will not have an anticompetitive effect in the relevant market and also complies with the criteria referred in the FCL for purposes of requesting a simplified filing.
 The notifying parties need to explicitly state in the application that they wish for the transaction to be analyzed under such simplified proceeding and that it is evident that the transaction does not entail any competition risks.
-If criteria for such purposes is not met, then a long-form or full notification is required (see topic 35).
+If criteria for such purposes are not met, then a long-form or full notification is required (see topic 35).

 34) Languages that may be applied in notifications and communication